Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 26 For whenever you eat this bread and drink this cup, you proclaim the Lord's death until he comes.

-By adding other elements to the ‘love feast’ the Corinthian church had lost sight of the fact that twice (24, 25) Jesus had said it was to be ‘in remembrance of me’ – a memorial meal.
+By adding other elements, to turn it into a ‘love feast’, the Corinthian church had lost sight of the fact that twice (24, 25) Jesus had said it was to be ‘in remembrance of me’ – a memorial meal.

 Is it possible to ‘dress up’ the Eucharist, Lords Supper, Communion, Mass, to a point where the ceremony itself takes over and becomes more important?

-What sort of event would Jesus have pictured when he gave these instructions to Paul?
+What sort of activity would Jesus have pictured when he gave these instructions to Paul?

 Now we’ll look at: